d4rkeagle65/eagles-chatbot/README.md

 Utilizing NodeJS, PostgreSQL, BullMQ and Redis.

 The backend watches the streamers Twitch chat for specific commands used by users and moderators for BS+ actions.
 It also monitors for response messages by the user account utilized by the BS+ Twitch plugin.
 Based on these chats it develops a database of what the map request queue is built up to in its entirety.
-When each map is added to the active queue, it reaches out to BeastSaber and BeatSaver's API's to aquire map info to augment data in the database and provide additional functionality.
+When each map is added to the active queue, it reaches out to BeatSaver's API to aquire map info to augment data in the database and provide additional functionality.

 Initially developed by d4rkeagle6591 for Twitch streamer XORoseGold.